 So… who wants to chat a little bit more about the Iguana?
 Me too!
 I’m glad you asked!

 In my last iguana post, we talked a lot about shoulders.
 Today, I want to break down the rest of the iguana deadlift movement and the strength aspects of it.

 One of the reasons I love me an Iguana deadlift is because it works IN REVERSE the movement we repeat day-in and day-out on the pole – the invert!
 Yey muscle balance!

 In our invert, we begin pulling vertically from above and lift our legs up into hip flexion.
 In our Iguana deadlift, we begin pulling vertically from below and we lift our legs from a flexed position into extension.

 Pretty cool, huh?
-In my [book], I talk about the importance of muscle balancing and its impact on injury reduction and posture.
-That balance isn’t just about training both sides, but also making sure that we are working opposing muscle groups, too.
+In my book, I talk about the importance of muscle balancing and its impact on injury reduction and posture.
+That balance isn’t just about training both sides, but also working opposing muscle groups, too.

-One way to help this balancing act is to make sure that we have a good variety in the pole moves we are training, so we are not repeating the same movement pattern over and over, which can lead to overuse of the same muscle groups.
+One way to help balance this, erm, balancing act is to make sure that we have a good variety in the pole moves we are training, so we are not repeating the same movement pattern over and over, which can lead to overuse of the same muscle groups.

 A little analysis of our favourite moves like the one above can help when we are planning our training to ensure that we are incorporating a good mix of different muscle groups, working in different directions and planes of movement.

 If your shoulder extension mobility is restricted, please refer back to my last blog post which covers in more detail the importance of shoulder extension when it comes to the Iguana deadlift.